Ebomb09/CustomFighter/README.md

 Shaders used for the outline of characters in-game, should not be modified but can be adjusted to change outline thickness.

 ### `./data/stages/`
 Stages will be randomly selected when starting a new game.
-Stages are base folders that contain separate images for each layer.
-How the stage is rendered is within the `stage.json` file.
+Stages are entry folders that contain separate images for each layer.
+How the stage is rendered is defined within the `stage.json` file.

 ```
 {